junkbyte/flash-console/doc/ReadMe.txt

   * Renamed C to Cc so that FlashBuilder pick up as auto complete.
 Cc stands for Console controller.
   * Renamed source package name to com.junkbyte.console - to be less personal
   * Moved a lot of 'configuration' settings from Cc. to ConsoleConfig (that you pass at start)
+  * Moved a lot of 'style' settings from Cc. to ConsoleStyle (that you modify using ConsoleConfig.style)
   * Due to security concern, CommandLine is no longer allowed by default.
-You must do Cc.commandLineAllowed = true OR Cc.commandLine = true (to allow and show)
+You must do ConsoleConfig.commandLineAllowed = true OR Cc.commandLine = true (to allow and show)
   * CommandLine: no longer auto scope to new return.
 Enter '/' to change scope to last returned object.
 Turn on auto-scoping by typing /autoscope
   * Very long lines are automatically split before displaying to increase speed
   * Custom graphing is now passed into remote.